 9. Fiji Natural Artesian Water

-Fiji Artesian Water was founded by Canadian businessman David Gilmour in 1996.
+Fiji Artesian Water ranks 9th in our list of largest bottled water companies in the world.
+It was founded by Canadian businessman David Gilmour in 1996.
 The company was then acquired by Las Vegas-based The Wonderful Company LLC, formerly Roll Global, for $50 million in 2004.
 The Wonderful Company has net revenue of over $4.8 billion, while Fiji Water’s revenue as of the end of 2015 was $250 million.
 Fiji Water’s sources include the Yaqara Valley of Viti Levu, one of Fiji’s two principal islands.

 8. China Resources Beverage